Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 2. Disk space
     You should be connected if this metric returns values at or above 85 percen of the total disk space.
 Consider deleting data or archiving data to a different system to free up space.
 3. Network traffic
+    A baseline helps you to interpret the results of his mertric.
+Work with your network architect to understand what expected throughput is.
+Investigate network traffic if throughput is consistently lower than expectd.
 4. Database connections
 5. IOPS metrics
 6. Amazon CloudWatch alarms